Preparing Your Child for the SwimSafer Test (2026): Tips from Coaches

 At Isplash, we use positive reinforcement and structured coaching to ensure every child feels supported throughout their SwimSafer journey.

-Be Prepared for Test Day (CAMS Format)
+F. Be Prepared for Test Day (CAMS Format)

 Under CAMS, parents will receive a reporting time and venue confirmation via the system.
 To help your child feel ready: